quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 the data itself or its handling.
 Generally, the largest risk factors arise from data considered as potenially-sensitive or sensitive.

-The following is a non-exhaustive list of example data types could contain sensitive information that might allow identification or correlatation of individual connections, endpoints, users or sessions across qlog or other data sources (e.g., captures of encrypted packets):
+The following is a non-exhaustive list of example data types that could contain sensitive information that might allow identification or correlation of individual connections, endpoints, users or sessions across qlog or other data sources (e.g., captures of encrypted packets):